Affordable hours of service plan makes switch to E-logs easier

 ELDs Improve Fleet Productivity and Efficiency

 Some fleets may believe that transitioning will be costly.
-The Geotab HOS plan shows that electronic logs are not out of reach.
+The Geotab Regulatory plan shows that electronic logs are not out of reach.
 Contrary to perception, ELDs can support and improve fleet productivity and efficiency.
 ELDs provide many benefits for fleets over and above Hours of Service.
 Geofencing, invoice scanning, and fuel usage monitoring are just some of these extras.
 As a greater number of trucking fleets make the switch, the advantage of electronic logging and telematics will soon be common knowledge.